jemartpacilan/converterServer/README.md

 ```

 ## To Test
-First you need to change the ALLEGRO PATH variable (line 86) in the batch_extractor.py (inside the processor app) to the path where your allegro application is located.
+First you need to change the ALLEGRO PATH (line 86) in the batch_extractor.py (inside the processor app) to the path where your allegro application is located.

 You can use Postman to create/simulate requests.
 I have added sample requests inside the postman collection (json file in the test_resources directory)